Madrid Neighborhoods - Best Neighborhoods in Madrid

 To experience the buzzing nightlife in Madrid, visit Malasaña during the evenings.
 Mingle among the crowd of young students, local musicians, local and foreign businessmen and tourists that come here to enjoy a glass of beer, a tasty dinner or hang out with friends in the various bars, clubs, coffee shops and restaurants.
 Stop for a cocktail at Lolina Vintage Café, check out the tapas at La Musa and go back to Ojala for a light dinner or for a cocktail party at the beach!
 Yes, the basement floor is covered with sand and among the neon lights you can have a drink and a snack.
 Opposite Ojala you’ll find Vacaciones, another trendy cocktail bar with great ambiance

 Enjoy Madrid's Art and Culture

-Chueca - For Colorful Alleys, Best Shopping, Tapas Bars and NightLife
+Chueca - Best Neighborhood in Madrid for Colorful Alleys, Best Shopping, Tapas Bars and Nightlife